 Consistent with the screening discussion in H24, the effects of changes in sorption in the Dewey Lake within the controlled area as a result of flow through future abandoned boreholes have been eliminated from performance assessment calculations on the basis of low consequence to the performance of the disposal system.
-Sorption within other geological units of the disposal system has been eliminated from performance assessment calculations on the basis of beneficial consequence to the performance of the disposal system.
+Sorption within other geological units of the disposal system has been eliminated from performance assessment calculations on the basis of system.

-EPA FEP Number: FEP Title: H37 Changes in Groundwater Flow due to Mining
+EPA FEP Number: H37

+FEP Title: Changes in Groundwater Flow due to Mining

 SCR Section Number: SCR.3.3.2

 Screening Decision: UP (HCN)

-DP (Future)
+the set of the set of the set DP (Future)